Monkhouse Davison: Personal life

+He played the guitar.
 The surviving eighteenth century company records ensure an unusually good insight into the daily transactions of the business.
 But much less is known about the day-to-day lives of its directors.

 Public records show that both Monkhouse and Abram were generous benefactors.
 Davison was a trustee of Theatre Royal, Drury Lane and financially supported at least one production.
 He also contributed to the Foundling Hospital.
 We know that he provided the first public riverside walk for Carlisle and gave an annual dole for the poor.
 Monkhouse's sister, Jane who lived in Carlisle, was described as "a lady of exemplary piety and unbounded charity."
 Abram generously bequeathed money to six hospitals in his will.

 In 1781 an Old Bailey trial found a pickpocket, William Posser, guilty of stealing Monkhouse's cambric handkerchief.
 The thief was sentenced to be whipped.

 Monkhouse was a friend of Henry Laurens, an American merchant and rice planter from South Carolina, who became a political leader during the Revolutionary War.
 In a letter of August 1763 he writes to Monkhouse "I am glad you are so happy in your nieces.
 May your pleasures daily increase but I should be rather more pleas’d to hear that you had some sons and daughters of your own".

 He was also a friend of James Oakes who lived in Bury St Edmunds.
 Oakes had inherited one of the largest yarn-making companies in the country.
 Later he was made Receiver General of the Land Tax for West Suffolk and was to become a banker.
 Oakes' diaries span 50 years of his business life and provide a vivid insight into Georgian England.
 He records many visits to see his friend Monkhouse.
 He frequently had breakfast or supper at his London home.
 In November 1783 he "... had to rush back to Fenchurch Street because Mr Newman's brother-in law and business partner, Monkhouse Davison, was ill."
 An entry in May 1793 records his friend's death.